nguyentrungduc134/EKS-API-Gateway/README.md

       kubectl get deployment metrics-server -n kube-system
 ### Deploy EKS resources: wapp.yaml, details jenkins directory
 HorizontalPodAutoscaler would attempt to ensure that each pod was consuming roughly 50% of its requested CPU, serving 1000 packets per second, and   that all pods behind the main-route Ingress were serving a total of 10000 requests per second
-### Deploy API Gateway: Copy files in terraform/api to terraform , input ingress dns and run
+### Deploy API Gateway: Copy files in terraform/api to terraform , input ingress listener arn and run
       terraform init
       terraform apply
 ### Test api: